 Our last blog post discussed ways that teachers could take charge of their CPD and make it more relevant and effective.
 One of the suggestions was to use lesson observations to do so.
-This blog expands on the idea and suggests 5 ways that video observation can help improve CPD by providing actual evidence of what really happens in a classroom.
+This blog expands on the idea and suggests 5 ways that video observation can help improve teacher CPD by providing actual evidence of what really happens in the classroom.

 1. Filming lessons in pairs

-The Sutton Trust’s 2015 publication ‘Developing teachers; improving professional development’ includes a number of case studies off effective use of video.
+The Sutton Trust’s 2015 publication ‘Developing teachers; improving professional development’ includes a number of case studies of effective use of video.
 The first, from Wallscourt Farm Academy in Bristol involved lessons being filmed and viewed in pairs with colleagues so that each can learn from the other.
 The report said that:

 “Observations and the resulting discussions are seen as a way of teachers supporting research into effective teaching.”